documentationfor yFiles for HTML 3.0.0.3

 Rectangles

-The RectangleNodeStyle uses a rectangular shape as basis and supports configurable round or diagonal corners.
-Similar to the other shape-based styles, the RectangleNodeStyle supports a background fill and an outline stroke.
+The RectangleNodeStyle uses a rectangular shape as its foundation and supports configurable round or diagonal corners.
+Similar to other shape-based styles, the RectangleNodeStyle supports a background fill and an outline stroke.

 graph.createNode(